 Exchanging of vows

-Once the officiant has finished it’s time for the couple to get involved by saying their vows.
+Once the officiant has finished it’s time for the couple to get involved by saying their wedding vows.
 Whether you go with pre-written vows or something from the heart is your call.
 Remember that this is the time in the wedding ceremony structure to express your love and make some promises to your future spouse.
 If you need some tips on penning your vows, we’ve got your back.

 Exchanging of rings

 Now it’s time to upgrade your engagement ring with a slightly less flashy new model.
 The officiant will begin this phase of the ceremony by asking one party to place a ring on the other’s finger (and then vice versa).
-The couple usually accompanies the exchanging of their brand new bands with the phrase, “with this ring, I thee wed”.
+The couple usually accompanies the exchanging of their brand new wedding bands with the phrase, “with this ring, I thee wed”.

 An optional element in the wedding ceremony structure is the inclusion of a unifying ritual such as a candle lighting, wine box, tree planting or sand ceremony as a symbol of the unification of the couple into a new entity.
 Keep in mind that there are no real rules as to who should be involved in the ceremony.
 Some couples choose to include their officiant or celebrant, while others choose to bring in their children or parents to show the bonding of the two families.